lleisner/bakery_sales_forecasting/README.md

 # Bachelorarbeit Project

 This repository contains the codebase for my Bachelorarbeit (Bachelor's thesis).
-It represents a clean and updated version of the project, ensuring the absence of deprecated or redundant code.

 ## Overview

 The project is dedicated to solving a timeseries prediction problem, namely the prediction of future sales for specific items at a bakery.
 It focuses on providing a working model that can make accurate predictions for the production planning of the bakery.